sorenlind/lemmy/README.md

 Lemmy has the benefit of using spaCy’s builtin POS tagger.

 Lemmy can also by used without spaCy, as a standalone lemmatizer.
 In that case, you will have to provide the POS tags.
-Alternatively, you can train a Lemmy model which does not depend on POS tags, though most likely the accuracy will suffer.
+Alternatively, you can use Lemmy without POS tags, though most likely the accuracy will suffer.
+Currrently, only the Danish Lemmy model comes with a model trained for use without POS tags.
+That is, if you want to use Lemmy on Swedish text without POS tags, you must train your own Lemmy model.

 Lemmy is heavily inspired by the [CST Lemmatizer for Danish](https://cst.dk/online/lemmatiser/).